List of Mexico City Metro lines: Line B: Buenavista – Ciudad Azteca

-Line B became the third line to extend into the suburbs of Mexico City.
+Line B became the third line to extend into the suburbs of Mexico City, and into the State of Mexico.
 The first section of the line was opened in 1999 and was expanded once to comprise a total of 21 stations over 23.722 km of track, of which 20.278 km are passenger track.
 Line B starts north of the city center and runs in a general north-east direction relative to it.
 Its color is green on silver.

 Six stations of line B run under ground, four are elevated and 11 run at street-level.
 Five stations connect with other metro lines.

 All the trains are MP68 modified and equipped with GPS and intelligent control system, the trains in this line were the leftovers from Line 1 that were rehabilitated by Bombardier-Concarril.

 Line 12; línea del Bicentenario: Mixcoac – Tláhuac

 Construction of line 12 began after a public consultation, on August 8, 2007, and inaugurated on October 30, 2012.
 Although the line offered full service during the first 16 months of operation (Mixcoac - Tláhuac), the service over the eleven easternmost stations was suspended indefinitely due to structural failures, with provisional terminal being Atlalilco as of October 2014.
 For the 18 months of the repair works, Line 12 ran from Mixcoac to Atlalilco, (9 stations), 4 of them linking with other lines, as well as with the Mexico City Metrobús.

 According to the Mexico City Metro website, line 12 trains use traditional rail traction (as line A).
-This means it would be the second metro férreo, this could have been called line C but the reasons for numerical naming (which also implies lines A and B are 10 and 11 respectively) does not allow it, because the parameters of this series, imply that the lines designated with letters instead of numbers are because those lines intersect areas of Mexico State (another entity of the country, adjacent to Mexico City).
 Government nicknamed it the línea del Bicentenario, commemorating the 200th anniversary of the beginning of Mexican War of Independence on September 16, 1810 and promising to deliver all twenty stations by April 30, 2012.
 However, delays on train deliveries and construction caused full operation was delayed to October 30, 2012.
 At that date, President Calderón and Mayor Marcelo Ebrard opened the line to service.

 In March 2014, 11 stations had to be closed because of security risks for the passengers because of rail corrugation.
 An investigation determined rails were incompatible with the trains, accusations of corruption arose.
 After 18 months line was repaired and resumed service.

 On the night of May 3, 2021, an elevated portion collapsed causing 26 deaths and 70 injuries.